13 Ways Halloween Is Celebrated Around the World

 In the original Bram Stoker novel, Dracula’s castle can be found in Transylvania, a region in central Romania.
 Bran Castle, one of several castles associated with the Dracula legend, is open for a dance party on All Hallows Eve.
 Check out these vampire legends that are actually true.

 The most famous Halloween celebration is, of course, Mexico’s Day of the Dead.
 Technically it’s not exactly Halloween, but a day for people to honor their deceased friends and family that occurs on November 2.
 Mexicans believe that on this day, spirits can come visit the world of the living and the celebrations in their honor are absolutely wild.
-This is how All Souls’ Day is celebrated around the globe.
+Read up on the spooky origins of Halloween creatures before the holiday rolls around.

 New Orleans, Louisiana